Home > Blog > Success Rate of Choledochal Cyst Surgery

 What Is a Choledochal Cyst?

 A choledochal cyst is a rare congenital condition where the bile ducts, responsible for carrying bile from the liver to the intestine for digestion, become abnormally dilated.
-This condition is usually present at birth but may not show symptoms until childhood or even adulthood.

 If left untreated, choledochal cysts can cause complications such as bile duct obstructions, infections (like cholangitis), painful inflammation, or even an increased risk of bile duct cancer.
-Early diagnosis and treatment are key to preventing these long-term risks.

-Goals of Choledochal Cyst Surgery
+What Are the Main Goals of Choledochal Cyst Surgery?

 Choledochal cyst surgery focuses on resolving complications and reducing future risks.
 The primary goals of the surgery are to: